ukasyaaah/ukasyaaah/README.md

 ## Glad to see you here!
-I’m a **Web & Mobile** Apps Developer who loves turning ideas into clean, functional, and user-friendly apps — both on the web and on mobile.
+I’m a **Web & Mobile** Apps Developer who loves turning ideas into clean, functional, and user friendly apps — both on the web and on mobile.

 From crafting smooth UIs to building solid APIs, I enjoy working across the stack to make things work beautifully and reliably.
 Lately, I’ve been diving deeper into mobile dev, system architecture, and sharing what I learn along the way.